vuestorefront/vue-storefront/packages/core/docs/shopify/configuration.md

 }]
 ```

-- `useNuxtI18nConfig` - when this property is set to true, `@vue-storefront/shopify/nuxt` package will use `i18n` config object provided in `nuxt.config.js`.
-When set to false, `i18n` config should be declared directly inside this package configuration.
-You can read more about `i18n` config in Vue Storefront [here](../advanced/internationalization.md)
+- `useNuxtI18nConfig` - when enabled, `@vue-storefront/shopify/nuxt` package will use `i18n` config object provided in `nuxt.config.js`.
+Otherwise, the `i18n` config should be declared directly inside this package configuration.
+You can read more about it on [Internationalization](https://docs.vuestorefront.io/v2/advanced/internationalization.html) page

 ## Middleware shopify configuration